I. Scar Treatment Methods

 |

-- Develop at previously damaged skin or open wound sites
+- Develop in injured skin areas or open wounds.

 |